numfocus/gsoc/2017/ideas-list-matplotlib.md

 ### Open Source Development Experience

-A contributor to this project will have to have broad experience using Matplotlib and Python.
+A contributor to this project should have broad experience using Matplotlib and Python.
 A deep understanding of Sphinx, including writing extensions, would also be a major asset.